 The only bidet that features a drying mechanism is the modern bidet (Link).
 Modern bidets are less of a hassle to use.
-These types of bidets feature control buttons that make cleaning up so much easier.
+These types of bidets feature button controls that make cleaning up a breeze.

 What’s more, they feature both cold and hot water.
 At the press of a button, you can tweak the temperature to your preference.